Allan Caswell

-David Allan Caswell, publishing under pen name Allan Caswell, is an English-Australian songwriter and performer, author, record producer, freelance journalist and teacher.
+David Allan Caswell, (born 9 March 1951) publishing under pen name Allan Caswell, is an English-Australian songwriter and performer, author, record producer, freelance journalist and teacher.
 Caswell wrote "On the Inside" (the theme from the television series Prisoner) and recorded by Lynne Hamilton.
 It was a hit record in Australia and New Zealand in 1979.

 In 1983, the single "The Australia's Cup" peaked at number 17 on the Australian charts.

 Biography

-1952-1978: Early years
+Early years

-Allan Caswell was born in Chester and grew up in North Wales, Berkshire, and South London (Mitcham) before migrating to Australia in 1966.
+Allan Caswell was born as David Allan Caswell to Stephen Castle and his wife in Chester, Cheshire and grew up in North Wales, Berkshire, and South London (Mitcham) before migrating to Australia in 1966.
 He was educated at Wimbledon County Secondary School and later at South Sydney Boys High School.

+Music career

 Caswell's songwriting career started in 1973 when Chris Gilbey signed a song he had written with his brother Brian Caswell to Albert Music in Sydney.
 However, it was 6 years later when Allan Caswell had a song recorded.

-1979-present: Music Career

 In 1979, Caswell wrote "On the Inside", which became the theme for the television series Prisoner and later a major international hit song.
-The success of "On the Inside" triggered a succession of recordings by Patti Page, Cilla Black, The Irish Rovers, Max Bygraves and Acker Bilk, Slim Dusty, The Living End, Chad Morgan, Lynne Hamilton, James Blundell, Anne Kirkpatrick, Don Spencer, Graeme Connors, The Delltones, Doug Ashdown and Ricky May.
+The success of "On the Inside" triggered a succession of recordings by stars such as Patti Page, Cilla Black, The Irish Rovers, Max Bygraves, Acker Bilk, Slim Dusty, The Living End, Chad Morgan, Lynne Hamilton, James Blundell, Anne Kirkpatrick, Don Spencer, Graeme Connors, The Delltones, Doug Ashdown and Ricky May.

 Caswell won his first Golden Guitar in Tamworth for Best New Talent in 1980.

 In September 1983, Caswell released "The Australia's Cup", which peaked at number 17 on the Australian chart.
 His first and only top 100 single.

 In 1995, Caswell was asked by Don Spencer, on behalf of his Australian Children's Music Foundation, to work with children in Juvenile Detention teaching music and songwriting.
 He has helped set up similar programs in other centres.
 He also worked with the Foundation in their aim of making music accessible to underprivileged children.

 In 2006, Caswell published his first book, "Writing Great Song Lyrics".

 In 2014, Caswell announced he had lost a 10-year legal battle with Sony music over similarities between his song "On the Inside" and Alabama's "Christmas in Dixie"; a song from which Alabama are estimated to have earned over $700,000.

 In 2016, Caswell celebrated the 50th Anniversary of his arrival in Australia in 1966 with an album called 50 Years in Oz.

 In 2019, he released his autobiography My Version Of The Truth and moved to Queensland where he lives with his wife Marian in Varsity Lakes.

 In 2020, Caswell released his 20th album, Tequila Amnesia.
 He also released his third book, Secrets of Stronger Songwriting.